Outsourcing vs. In-House Recruitment: What to Choose?

 The bottom line

 When it comes to choosing between an in-house team and recruitment process outsourcing, it’s not a case of one size fits all.
 An in-house team is great for established companies with predictable hiring needs.
-At the same time, a recruitment agency is ideal for growing companies that need to scale quickly without breaking the bank.
+At the same time, a recruiting agency is ideal for growing companies that need to scale quickly without breaking the bank.

 In some instances, you won’t even have to choose between the two.
-Working with a recruitment agency while building or retaining your own team can help you benefit from the expertise of an RPO firm — all while beefing up your own workforce assets.
+Working with a staffing agency while building or retaining your own team can help you benefit from the expertise of an RPO firm — all while beefing up your own workforce assets.

 And if you decide to go for recruitment outsourcing?
 Try MagicHire.
 We have over six years of expertise and more than 60K candidates in our talent pool.
 Or, if you’re already working with an outsourcing partner, you can consider multiple recruitment agencies.
 Our team of experts is waiting to help!